OpenSILEX/docs-community-dev/docs/localInstallation.md

 ```
 **Note**<br/>
 Netbeans frequently meets error when he starts.
 If you have an error please go to the [common error](#problems-with-netbeans) section.
+Make sure that you have correctly installed Netbeans and linked it to java (see the [Netbeans and JDK](#netbeans-and-jdk) section above).
 When Netbeans starts, open the `phis2-ws` project located in the `phis-ws` GitHub project.

 If problems are detected in the project: click right on the project name -> `Resolve problems` -> `Resolve`.